AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 * they still have access to their console (+ link to v8 console doc)
 * they keep their existing data (example: will be able to use their existing delivery templates to create deliveries) -->

+>[!NOTE]
+>
+>Please note that cross-channel campaigns and workflow management capabilities will be available in the beta program.

 ## The client console